zio/zio/docs/guides/migrate/migration-guide.md

 ## ZIO Schedules

 `Schedule.jittered` in ZIO 1 is equivalent to `Schedule.jittered(0.0, 1.0)`.
-In ZIO this changed to `Schedule.jittered(0.8, 1.2)`.
+In ZIO 2 this changed to `Schedule.jittered(0.8, 1.2)`.

 In ZIO 1 the average throughput of the updated schedule was twice the original schedule.
-In ZIO 2 the average thoughput of the updated schedule is the same as the orginal schedule.
+In ZIO 2 the average throughput of the updated schedule is the same as the original schedule.

+The new behavior is more in line with the definition of 'jitter' as used in signal processing.
+Even so, [research](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) shows that `Schedule.jittered(0.0, 1.0)` is better for retrying.

 ## ZIO Services